-- WLAN Power: The default is off, which disables the WLAN feature. - SSID (network name): The default is "Hughes 9211" or "Hughes 9202", but you can change it to whatever you want. - Channel Number: This controls the radio channel number (1 through 11) used by the access point.
+- WLAN Power: The default is off, which disables the WLAN feature. - SSID (network name): The default is "Hughes 9202", but you can change it to whatever you want. - Channel Number: This controls the radio channel number (1 through 11) used by the access point.
 To meet FCC regulations, channels 12 to 14 are not supported.

-As you are configuring the WLAN, you can also enable the Wireless LAN Encryption (WPA or WPA2) and MAC Address Filtering features for added security.
+As you are configuring the WLAN, you can enable the Wireless Encryption Protocol (WEP), MAC address filtering, and no SSID broadcast features for added security.

-Once the WLAN is enabled and configured, any device with a WLAN interface can detect the UT's WLAN SSID, and connect to it automatically.
+Once the WLAN is "Enabled" and configured, any device with a WLAN interface can detect the 9202's WLAN SSID, and connect to it automatically.